SaraEl-Metwally/LightAssembler/README.md

 The output of LightAssembler is the set of assembled contigs in ***fasta*** format, in the file:

 ``` [output prefix].contigs.fasta ```

 LightAssembler also reports the following on the screen:

--Number of resulted contigs.
+- Number of resulted contigs.
--Maximum contig length.
+- Maximum contig length.
--Total Assembly size.
+- Total Assembly size.
--Total genome coverage.
+- Total genome coverage.
--Total Assembly time as well as the total time for each step.
+- Total Assembly time as well as the total time for each step.